Nancy-Hunter/RabbitMod/README.md

 # Rabbit and Pet Adoption Site

-Designed as a sleek, simple pet adoption site that can be easily updated by client
+Designed as a sleek, simple pet adoption site that can be easily updated by client.
+An API that follows the REST principles, utilizing standard HTTP methods like GET, POST, PUT, and DELETE to manage resources.

 **Link to project:** private